hullcss/hullcss-site-jet/src/pages/about/about.md

 <div class="card mb-2" style="max-width: 20rem;">
   <div class="card-header white">Making a cool project but need a hand?</div>
   <div class="card-body text-secondary">
-    <p class="card-text">Post in the Discors server, we've got a group of keen open source programmers in our community who'd be happy to give you some pointers  <br>
+    <p class="card-text">Post in the Discord server, we've got a group of keen programmers in our community who'd be happy to give you some pointers  <br>
     <br>
     <a href="https://discord.com/invite/vnrG9Qc3Cj" class="btn btn-success">Post there</a>
     </p>